Pavan-kumar79/demo/README.md

 # demo
-this is my my first repository
+This is my my first Git repository